3MFConsortium/spec_slice/3MF Slice Extension.md

 A 3MF package containing "lowres" objects MUST list the slice extension in the requiredextensions property of the model section (see [chapter 1](https://github.com/3MFConsortium/spec_slice/blob/master/3MF%20Slice%20Extension.md#chapter-1-introduction)).

+The slicestack MIGHT be defined into components object providing a slicestack for the combined components or into an individual mesh object.
+When the slicestack is defined in both types of objects, the slicestack that prevails MUST be the one at the components level.

 ## Slicestack

 Element **\<slicestack>**